How can I move an Amazon RDS DB instance from a public subnet to private subnet within the same VPC?

 Remove the public subnets and add private subnets on your DB instance

-Add all required private subnets in the subnet group.
+Add all the required private subnets in the subnet group.
 Also, delete all public subnets from the subnet group except for the one that is used by your primary.
-In the example above, you delete everything except subnet1 because it is being used by your DB instance.
+In the previous example, you delete everything except subnet1 because it is used by your DB instance.

 - Sign in to the Amazon RDS console.